freeCodeCamp/freeCodeCamp/docs/how-to-setup-freecodecamp-locally.md

 Keep in mind if you want to use additional services, you'll have to acquire your own API keys for those services and edit the entries accordingly in the `.env` file.

 **Docker Build:** If using the Docker build and the Docker installation instructed you to use Docker Toolbox (applies to older versions of macOS and Windows), you need to change `DOCKER_HOST_LOCATION` in your `.env` file var to the output from the `docker-machine ip` command.
 If you use any Docker supported flavor of Linux or if you use Docker Desktop (new versions of macOS and Windows 10) you can leave `DOCKER_HOST_LOCATION` to the default value.
+For more information about Docker Toolbox configuration for Windows 10 Home, read this [little guide](/docs/how-to-use-docker-toolbox-to-setup-freecodecamp-locally.md).

 #### Step 2: Install dependencies